leeintae/The-One-Alarm/README.md

 # The-One-Alarm

-This project was conducted in a class called "System Programming" of Ajou University.
+This project was conducted in a class named for "System Programming" of Ajou University.
 As a college student studying computer engineering in university, "System Programming" class was a very meaningful and challenging project.
 Because it was my first experience that I made somewhat useful thing since I've studied computer engineering.